traebracy/Word-Guesser/README.md

-# Word-Guesser-Game
+# Word Guesser Game

-Prompts a user to enter a word, that word must be equal to a word secretly embedded within the code, and if the word is equal, you win and are prompted on whether or not you wish to continue; the secret word never changes.
+This is a simple word guessing game.

+The program prompts the user to guess a word that is secretly stored in the code.
+I built this to practice user input, conditional logic, and basic game flow.

+## Concepts Practiced

+- User input
+- Conditional statements
+- Loops
+- String comparison
+- Basic game logic

+## What I Learned

+This project helped me practice building a simple interactive game where the program checks the user's answer and responds based on the result.